getbubblenow/bubble-docs/api/README.md

 The Bubble API is a REST/JSON API used by the web interface and native clients to communicate with Bubble.

+This guide is a walk-through of the various things a typical Bubble client would want to do.

+The full API is documented in the [Bubble API Reference](https://app.getbubblenow.com/apidocs/)

 ## [General Conventions](general.md)
 The general conventions used throughout the Bubble API.